CrowdWare/shift/readme.md

 There will be the possibility to implement plugins, so that we all are able to create new content for a new **time shift**.

 ## FIVE
-After reaching the amount of 10.000.000 users the creation of liquid will be dropped down to 10 liters a day, so that all users are getting an equal amount.
+After reaching the amount of 10.000.000 users the creation of liquid will be dropped down to 10 liters a day, so that all users are getting an equal amount per day.
 At that point we will cut the connection to the server and the platform will running totally decentral.